AdobeDocs/analytics.en/help/implement/js-implementation/plugins/hitgovernor.md

 ---
 description: The s.hitGovernor plugin tracks the total number of Analytics image requests sent during a predefined rolling time frame, and can perform additional logic as required if that total exceeds a certain threshold.
-seo-description: The s.hitGovernor plugin tracks the total number of Analytics image requests sent during a predefined rolling time frame, and can perform additional logic as required if that total exceeds a certain threshold.
-seo-title: hitGovernor
 title: hitGovernor
 uuid: d9091eae-005a-43c2-b419-980b795bc2a9
 ---